Our Customer Service team is available from 7am to 8pm, ET, Monday through Friday.

 Determine the molar ratio of reactants in 2 acid-base reactions using the method of continuous variation.
 Teach this activity using either the guided activity or inquiry activity.
 In the guided activity, students react volumes of acid and base in different ratios and graph the temperature changes.
 The volume ratio that produces the largest temperature change is the correct stoichiometry of the reaction.
 From their data, students identify their unknown acid from a list of 9 possibilities.
 In the inquiry activity, students design an experiment to determine the stoichiometry of an acid-base reaction.
 The inquiry activity provides an opportunity for students to present their experiment's design and results, reinforcing the practice of communicating findings.
 Detailed preparation and procedure notes guide you through leading a successful inquiry exercise, including a suggested rubric for assessing student performance.

-This kit provides the following AP Chemistry experiences; design a procedure to collect data, analyze data, plot data, calculate molar ratios, write and balance chemical equations, and note indicators that a chemical change has occurred.
+This kit provides the following AP® Chemistry experiences; design a procedure to collect data, analyze data, plot data, calculate molar ratios, write and balance chemical equations, and note indicators that a chemical change has occurred.
 Materials are sufficient for 30 students working in teams of 3.
+Digital teacher’s manual, included FREE with kit purchase, is a 12-month eBook license to the Stoichiometry of Chemical Reactions teacher’s manual.
+You can also access the digital student guide for this kit for free at

 |Sodium Hydroxide, Pellets, 250 g||1||Included|